salvlan/JavaChat-Client-Server-Messaging-System/README.md

 # JavaChat: Client-Server Messaging System
 ## Overview
 JavaChat is a messaging system implemented in Java, featuring a client-server architecture for real-time communication.
 The project includes two main components: a chat server and a chat client, allowing users to connect, exchange messages, and engage in conversations seamlessly.
+*Work in progress, contributions are appreciated!*
 ## Components
 1. ### Chat Server (ChatServer.java):
    - Server-side application managing client connections and message distribution.